Article Snapshot

 What is decentralization?

-Decentralization means control is distributed among many participants rather than one central organization.
+For example, in this context, decentralization means control is distributed among many participants rather than one central organization.

 What is Proof of Work?